harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 recent versions of the ColdCard hardware wallet.

 {:#vaults}
-Two announcements about [vaults][topic vaults] were made April.
-Vaults are a type of contract known as a [covenant][topic covenants] that warn their users that someone is trying to spend their funds and which give the user time to block the spend.
+Two announcements about [vaults][topic vaults] were made in April.
+Vaults are a type of contract known as a [covenant][topic covenants] that warn their users that someone is trying to spend their funds and give the user time to block the spend.
 Bryan Bishop announced a [prototype vault][news94 bishop vault] based on his [proposal][news59 bishop idea] from last year.
 Kevin Loaec and Antoine Poinsot announced their own